University Housing Inspections

-At the request of Campus Life and Greek Life, the NC State University Fire and Life Safety’s Office conducts fire and life safety inspections of all on-campus housing units, including residence halls, apartments and Greek houses.
-The inspections occur in the fall and spring semesters, beginning 10 days after the start of classes.
+At the request of DASA and Fraternity & Sorority Life, the NC State University Fire and Life Safety’s Office conducts fire and life safety inspections of all on-campus housing units, including residence halls, apartments and Greek houses.
+The inspections occur every semester, beginning 10 days after the start of classes.
 Inspections look for issues related to fire and life safety code violations, violations of University Housing Community Standards and Guidelines, general housekeeping issues and health hazards.

 The University Fire and Life Safety’s Office conducts annual building inspections for non-residential buildings to identify potential fire and life safety hazards that may impact the safety and welfare of students, staff, faculty and visitors of North Carolina State University.
 Through annual fire and life safety inspections, the University Fire and Life Safety’s Office ensures North Carolina State University’s buildings comply with the codes recognized by the State of North Carolina Department of Administration State Construction Office, the North Carolina Department of Insurance Office of State Fire Marshal and the North Carolina State University.